aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 ### GStreamer Notice
 <pre>
-You are receiving a copy of GStreamer, Version: 1.14.0 in either source or object code in the JavaFX runtime or JavaFX SDK.
+You are receiving a copy of GStreamer, Version: 1.14.0 in either source or object id in the JavaFX runtime or JavaFX SDK.
 The terms of the Oracle license do NOT apply to the GStreamer, Version: 1.14.0; it is licensed under the following license, separately from the Oracle programs you receive.
 If you do not wish to install this library, you may delete